You are thinking about serverless costs all wrong

 Again, the paper looked at the AWS Lambda service cost with workloads that don’t go well with the pay-per-invocation model.
 It’s no surprise that they arrived at the conclusion they did.

-But when AWS Lambda is used to solve the right problems, others have found cost saving of up to 90% in the real world!
+But when AWS Lambda is used to solve the right problems, others have found cost savings of up to 90% [3] in the real world!

-If I wear my shoes on my hands, should I really be surprised that my feet is cold?
+If I wear my shoes on my hands, should I really be surprised that my feet are cold?

 Furthermore, for the workloads discussed in the paper, there are other more pressing costs to consider.
-Most companies would hit these issues long before they see the inflated Lambda costs.
-The cost of hiring people with ML experience has gone crazy.
-Big tech companies are paying PhD Machine Learning graduates (!) hundreds of thousands dollars a year in salary and stocks.
+Most companies would hit these issues long before seeing the inflated Lambda costs.
+The cost of hiring people with ML experience has gone crazy [4].
+Big tech companies are paying PhD Machine Learning graduates (!) hundreds of thousands of dollars a year in salary and stocks.

 Most companies won’t have the luxury of worrying about the cost of using AWS Lambda to train their ML models.
 They can’t even hope to compete for the engineering talents they need to design these workloads in the first place.
-Which brings me to the biggest cost saving from serverless that has been barely talked about.
-The saving in personnel cost.
+This brings me to the biggest cost savings from serverless that has been barely talked about: the saving in personnel costs.

 Let’s take a moment to consider our Total Cost of Ownership (TCO).

-There are the charges that go into your monthly AWS bill.
-Service costs, data transfers, etc. This cost is easy to measure, and is too often the only thing we measure when it comes to cost.
+There are the charges that go into your monthly AWS bill: service costs, data transfers, etc. These costs are easy to measure and are too often the only thing we measure when it comes to cost.

 Yet, it often pales in comparison with engineer salaries.
 On average, a software engineer in London can earn around £80,000 a year, which is roughly $100,000.
-For sought-after skills such as AWS and DevOps you might even have to tap into the contractor market.
-A contractor with AWS and DevOps experience can set you back anything between £550 and £800 per day!
+You might even have to tap into the contractor market for sought-after skills such as AWS and DevOps.
+A contractor with AWS and DevOps experience can set you back anything between £550 and £800 per day.

-While the first-mover advantage is not a guarantee for market success, the ability to iterate faster than your competitors is certainly a business advantage.
-Freeing your developers of the undifferentiated heavy lifting of managing the underlying compute infrastructure lets them move faster.
-Which in turn means you as a business can test your ideas against the market quicker, and iterate faster.
+While the first-mover advantage is not guaranteed market success, the ability to iterate faster than your competitors is certainly a business advantage.
+Freeing your developers of the undifferentiated heavy lifting of managing the underlying compute infrastructure lets them move faster, which in turn means you, as a business, can test your ideas against the market quicker and iterate faster.

 In startups, and perhaps in life in general, time is the most scarce resource.